i-VRESSE/haddock3-webapp/README.md

 If not running on `http://localhost:5000` then set the `HADDOCK3_RESTRAINTS_URL` environment variable.

+See [docs/scenarios.md](docs/scenarios.md) for more information on how the web application uses the restraints web service.

 ## Development

 You need to have a PostgreSQL database running.
 The easiest way is to use Docker: